CPSC-1012/sep-2022-a05-workbook-dgilleland/src/D-Bugging/ReadMe.md

 ## The Joy of Testing Your Code As You Are Learning To Code

-How can you write automated tests of your code if you're still just learning how to code in the first place?
+How can you use automated tests of your code if you're still just learning how to code in the first place?
 The short answer is, "You don't have to if *someone has written the tests for you*."
 You get to focus on learning how to code while the tests run in the background to let you know what's working and what isn't.